 In 1986, Steyer moved to San Francisco and joined private equity firm Hellman & Friedman where he set up his own risk arbitrage fund, or hedge fund.
 That fund eventually became Farallon Capital Management, which he named after a group of islands 30 miles west of the Golden Gate Bridge.

-When Steyer sold his stake in Fallaron Capital Management in late 2012, the hedge fund was the fourth largest in the world, turning $8 million into $30 billion over 20 years.
-Forbes lists his net worth at $1.6 billion.
+When Steyer sold his ownership stake in Farallon Capital Management in late 2012, the hedge fund was the fourth largest in the world, turning $8 million into $30 billion over 20 years.
+According to a 2014 report in the New York Times, Steyer continued as a “passive investor” in Farallon after selling his ownership stake.
+Forbes lists his net worth at $1.6 billion as of January 2019.

 Steyer is a member of the Stanford Advisory Council and was appointed to the Stanford Board of Trustees in 2007.